Uses for lemon peels range from cleaning to lesser-known functions like whitening teeth, removing rust stains, brightening skin, and more!

 4. Clean coffee pots

 The acid in lemons works to dissolve hard water deposits and burnt coffee stains from your coffee pots.
 To a cool coffee pot, add lemon rinds, a few tablespoons of salt (as a mild abrasive), and a cup or two of ice.
 Swirl ingredients around in the coffee pot for several minutes, or until stains are completely removed.
 If stains are stubborn, leave the mixture in the coffee pot and soak for several hours or overnight.
-Rinse coffee pot well before using again.
+Rinse the coffee pot well before using it again.

 5. Clean soap scum and hard water stains on shower doors

-Hard water stains are due to minerals in water, and soap scum is the result of the minerals in your water reacting with your soap.
+Hard water stains are due to minerals in the water, and soap scum is the result of the minerals in your water reacting with your soap.
 We already know from the coffee pot trick that lemon works great for removing this buildup.
-Take half a lemon rind with pulp intact, sprinkle salt inside it if desired, and rub directly on shower doors.
+Take half a lemon rind with the pulp intact, sprinkle salt inside it if desired, and rub directly on shower doors.
 Rinse well when finished.

 6. Make an all-purpose cleaner

 This is one of the simplest ways to use your leftover lemon peels.
 Add the peels of several lemons to a large jar, and fill with white distilled vinegar.
 Allow the solution to “steep” in a cabinet for a few weeks.
-Strain out the peels, and use the vinegar solution as a great lemon-scented all-purpose cleaner…perfect for de-greasing, disinfecting, and leaving things smelling fresh.
-Add the citrus-infused vinegar to a spray bottle and use to clean countertops, sinks, toilets, spills, stovetops, or other surfaces.
+Strain out the peels, and use the vinegar solution as a great lemon-scented all-purpose cleaner…perfect for degreasing, disinfecting, and leaving things smelling fresh.
+Add the citrus-infused vinegar to a spray bottle and use it to clean countertops, sinks, toilets, spills, stovetops, or other surfaces.

 7. Refresh and sanitize cutting boards

 Lemon does a nice job of eliminating odors that are trapped in your cutting boards (like garlic and onion!).
 It also sanitizes boards due to its antibacterial properties.
-Take half a squeezed lemon with pulp intact, and rub vigorously over a cutting board that has been sprinkled with a coarsely ground salt (like kosher salt).
+Take half a squeezed lemon with the pulp intact, and rub vigorously over a cutting board that has been sprinkled with coarsely ground salt (like kosher salt).
 Rinse well and allow to dry.